ShashankRaghuraj/Physician/README.md

 ### Introducing Physician!
 ‘Physician’ is a desktop application that uses artificial intelligence (AI) to help doctors assess patients faster, diagnose their symptoms efficiently along with a voice automated notes feature.

 This prototype has 3 main features.
-View Patient Data and x-ray Diagnosis
+* View Patient Data and x-ray Diagnosis
-In this, the patient information is pulled and their X-ray scan is interpreted and diagnosed, typically what a radiologist does (for now, the focus is on tuberculosis detection).
+  -In this, the patient information is pulled and their X-ray scan is interpreted and diagnosed, typically what a radiologist does (for now, the focus is on tuberculosis detection).

-Symptom checker - Determining a diagnosis through appropriate symptom detection.
+* Symptom checker - Determining a diagnosis through appropriate symptom detection.
-Here, the doctors will analyze patient health issues by accessing their symptoms and can come up with a course of action based on the diagnosis.
+  - Here, the doctors will analyze patient health issues by accessing their symptoms and can come up with a course of action based on the diagnosis.

-Voice automated notes
+* Voice automated notes
-Doctors who are eventful all the time, can use this feature to capture the electronic health records for each patient they visit via a voice activated system.
+  - Doctors who are eventful all the time, can use this feature to capture the electronic health records for each patient they visit via a voice activated system.
 This alleviates the documentation burden from the physicians.